1. Public Utility Regulation

 "Public Easements" means easements, including utility easements, available for use as permitted by the City.

-"Public Places" means alleys, viaducts, bridges, roads, lanes, parks, drainageways, rights-of-way and public easements in the City.
+"Public Places" shall mean alleys, viaducts, bridges, drainageways, rights-of-way and public easements in the City.

 "Public Streets" means streets, boulevards, roads and lanes that are deeded or dedicated to the City and are used as routes for transportation by the public.

 "Public Utility" means every pipeline corporation, gas corporation, electrical corporation, telephone corporation, telegraph corporation, CATV or cable corporation, water corporation, person, or political subdivision of the State other than the City operating for the purpose of supplying the public for domestic, mechanical, or public uses and every corporation, or person declared by law to be affected with a public interest; except common carriers.

 "Residents" means all persons, businesses, industry, governmental agencies, and any other entity whatsoever, located, in whole or in part, within the territorial boundaries of the City.

 "Telecommunications Service" is defined in Chapter 2 of Title 4 of this Code.

 16-1-3: OBLIGATIONS REGARDING FACILITIES: (1879 3370 3711)